SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kafka.md

     `messaging_system: "kafka"` \
     `messaging_cluster: "kafka_prod_cluster01-CHANGE_ME”`
    2. Enter in values for the following parameters (marked in bold and `CHANGE_ME` above):
-      * `environment` - This is the deployment environment where the Kafka cluster identified by the value of **servers** resides.
+      * `environment`.
+This is the deployment environment where the Kafka cluster identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-      * `messaging_cluster` - Enter a name to identify this Kafka cluster.
+      * `messaging_cluster`.
+Enter a name to identify this Kafka cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
       * **Do not modify the following values** as it will cause the Sumo Logic app to not function correctly.
       * `component: “messaging”` - This value is used by Sumo Logic apps to identify application components.
       * `messaging_system: “kafka”` - This value identifies the messaging system.